unplugged-kk/JenkinsPipeline/awx-infra/Readme.md

-#Docker Desktop Download (Downlaod it for MAC,Windows,PC) and install it.
+#Docker Desktop Download (Download it for MAC,Windows,PC) and install it.
 Make sure you have Virtualization / INTEL-VT is enabled on your machine .

 https://www.docker.com/products/docker-desktop